 Consider other factors:

-- Stay true to who you are – Wear something that you feel comfortable and confident in that highlights your personality and allows you to be yourself.
+- Stay true to who you are – Wear something you feel comfortable and confident in that highlights your personality and allows you to be yourself.

 - Consider an “interview” uniform – People often go into several interviews before they land the job that fits them, which could be a stressful process.
 Therefore, make it a little easier on yourself and create a look you can wear in every interview.
-For example, you can invest in several neutral-colored button-downs and a few pairs of slakes to rotate through.
+For example, you can invest in several neutral-colored button-downs and a few pairs of slacks to rotate through.

 - When in doubt, opt for business casual – Unless there is a specific dress code you need to follow for your job interview (i.e., a working interview), it is better to be overdressed than underdressed.